Joker: Folie à Deux: Casting

 Days after the film's official announcement, it was announced Gaga was in talks to portray Harley Quinn and that the film would be a musical.
 Gaga accepted the role seeing the part as a new challenge that she had not done previously in either A Star is Born (2018) or House of Gucci (2021), as well as recognizing the similarities between the film's focus on identity and duality and her own experience having a second life in her celebrity singer persona.
 Gaga would confirm her casting later that summer.
 She received $12 million for her involvement.
 In August 2022, it was reported Zazie Beetz was in negotiations to reprise her role as Sophie Dumond in the film.
 Beetz was confirmed to be reprising her role the following month, alongside the cast additions of Brendan Gleeson, Catherine Keener and Jacob Lofland.
 Gleeson joined the project out of his admiration for both Phoenix's "indelible" performance in the first film and Gaga, but admitted to being "kinda intimidated" by what he had to do for his role.
 In October, Harry Lawtey joined the cast in what Deadline Hollywood reported as a "big role", later revealed to be that of Harvey Dent by the film's official trailer.
 Lawtey taped an audition for Phillips, consisting of a recorded self-talk between himself and a friend of his, just as HBO renewed Industry (2020–present) in Fall 2022, not expecting to get the role, for which he had no information.
 A couple of weeks later, Lawtey had a video call with Phillips, during which he offered him the role of Dent straight away even though his team assumed it was going to be a note session for a second read.
+Connor Storrie was initially unaware of the significance of his role until his first day on set, when Phillips informed him privately.
+Phillips cited Storrie's "nuanced physicality" and "wonderful intensity" as the reasons for his casting.